 - Owners are responsible for the costs to connect the sanitary drain from the existing septic system to the new sewerage connection point.

-Council encourages residents to connect to the new sewer service.
-Under current legislation Council is required to refer properties, which do not effectively contain wastewater on-site, to Yarra Valley Water to initiate sewer connection.
+We encourage residents to connect to the new sewer service.
+Under current legislation, we are required to refer properties, which do not effectively contain wastewater on-site, to Yarra Valley Water to initiate sewer connection.

 Can I subdivide my land when the sewer is provided?